Equine Therapy for (PTS)

 Most of us who own horses talk about their “therapeutic” value.
 Being in the barn grooming, feeding, and otherwise caring for our horses reduces stress, lowers blood pressure and improves overall health.
 Yet, it is the companionship with our equine partners that is the foundation of our growth in relationship to these animals.
 Being with our horses is the “therapy.”
 The power of this relationship has not been lost on medical professionals.
 “Equine therapy” is a popular tool to use with a variety of populations.
 But what is equine therapy and how is it used?

 Equine-Assisted Therapy has a more specific goal.
-It is a treatment that uses horses to reach rehabilitative goals that are bounded by a medical professional’s scope of practice.
+It is a treatment that uses horses to reach rehabilitative goals.

 Equine Therapy for Emotional Healing

-In Equine Assisted therapy, horses are used as tools for military veterans to gain self-understanding and emotional growth.
+In Equine Assisted therapy, horses are used as tools for our clients to gain self-understanding and emotional growth.
 It recognizes the bond between animals and humans and the potential for emotional healing that can occur when a relationship is formed between the two species.
-In most cases, the horses are not ridden, and usually are not tethered in the arena, but allowed to roam free.
+The horses are not ridden, and usually are not tethered in the arena, but allowed to roam free.
 Exercises can be as simple as giving the client a halter, and letting them figure out how to approach the horse and put it on.

-The learning and mastery of a new (horsemanship) skill--enhances patients' confidence in their ability to tackle new projects, such as recovery, and leads to improved self-esteem.
+The learning and mastery of a new (horsemanship) skill-enhances clients confidence in their ability to tackle new projects, such as recovery, and leads to improved self-esteem.

 Learning to communicate and achieve harmony with a large animal promotes renewed feelings of efficacy.
 A motivated "I can do it!" replaces feelings of helplessness, de-motivation, by empowering the person to take on new challenges in other areas of recovery.

-Horses' sensitivity to non-verbal communication assists patients in developing greater awareness of their emotions, the non-verbal cues that they may be communicating, and the important role of non-verbal communication in relationships.
+Horses' sensitivity to non-verbal communication assists our clients in developing greater awareness of their emotions, the non-verbal cues that they may be communicating, and the important role of non-verbal communication in relationships.

 Learning to trust an animal such as a horse also aides in the development, or restoration, of trust for those whose ability to trust has been violated by difficult life experiences such as physical or sexual abuse, abandonment, neglect, or marital infidelity.